cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 ### Monitoring

-With multiple services running, I need to have a way to monitor them and receive notification when an issue is detected.
-That's why I use Portainer and Homepage.
+With multiple services running, I need a way to monitor them and receive alerts when an issue arises.
+This is why I use Portainer and Homepage.

-Portainer allows you to directly manage Docker containers via a graphical interface.
-Even though I prefer to always use Docker Compose to deploy new service, I still use Portainer to monitor the health status of my already existing services.
-When needed, I can also easily restart them from the Portainer UI.
+Portainer provides a graphical interface for managing Docker containers.
+Even though I prefer to use Docker Compose to deploy new services, I still use Portainer to monitor the health of my existing services.
+When necessary, I can easily restart them from the Portainer UI.

-Homepage, is a highly customizable dashboard.
-It proposes widgets for a wide choice of services, and can display different system metrics (uptime, disk space, server temperature, ...).
-I use it as a quick way to access my different services.
+Homepage is a highly customizable dashboard.
+It provides widgets for a wide range of services and can display various system metrics (uptime, disk space, server temperature, etc.).
+I use it to quickly access my various services.

 ![Homepage example](homepage.png){: w="600" h="350"}
 _Homepage example (not mine)_